-It may or may not surprise you to know (if you watch my InstaStories) that I enjoy a gin of an evening.
-Whilst having my gin, I have been having a few conversations over Instagram about personal business stories recently and this got me thinking that whilst my About page is all spruced up and sparkling and ta-dahhh, I haven’t actually shared my business story here on my blog.
-I do love reading other people’s stories, and so I thought it might be fun to share my own almost entirely in GIFs.
-It's important for me to inject humour as much as possible into what I do because it's a crazy world and I think kindness and humour is key.
+It may or may not surprise you to know (if you watch my Instagram Stories here) that I enjoy the occasional gin of an evening.
+Whilst having my gin, I have a few chats with lovely people in my DMs about personal business stories recently and this got me thinking that whilst my About page is all spruced up and sparkling and ta-dahhh, I haven’t actually shared my business story here on my blog.
+I do LOVE reading other people’s stories because y’know #nosey, and so I thought it might be fun to share my own almost entirely in GIFs.
+It’s important for me to inject humour as much as possible into what I do because it’s a crazy world and I think kindness and humour are key.

 I have always loved weddings.
 When I was a little girl I had an alter ego.
 Her name?
 Mrs Wedding.

 I went to a convent school which I kinda loved actually.